apache/incubator-pegasus-website/_docs/en/administration/table-migration.md

 ## Principle

-Cold backup migration uses Pegasus’s [cold backup feature](/administration/cold-backup) to back up data to HDFS (or other storage) and then restore or bulkload it into the new table.
+Cold backup migration uses Pegasus’ s [cold backup feature](/administration/cold-backup) to back up data to HDFS (or other storage) and then restore or bulkload it into the new table.

 **Advantages of cold backup migration:**